Surprisingly, the ever-so-convenient dishwasher isn't the most essential kitchen appliance.

 This also means more in-depth sanitation due to the hot water heater.

-The amount of water saved increases for dishwasher models that pass the Department of Energy and Environmental Protection Agency Energy Star standards.
+The amount of water saved has improved dramatically for dishwasher models that pass the Department of Energy and Environmental Protection Agency Energy Star standards.

 To further quantify the comparison, you can save up to $413 worth of water and energy by using dishwashers.